SURGE FAQs

 How long will the program run?

-Program dates are June 20 to August 12, 2022.
-These dates are not flexible and students must participate for the entire 8 weeks.
+Program dates are typically late June to mid-August.
+Program dates will be forthcoming.
+Students must participate for the entire 8 weeks.

 How many students will participate in the SURGE Program?